- 3 pounds Golden Delicious apples, peeled, cored, and cut into 1/2-inch pieces

 - Confectioners' sugar, for garnish, optional

-- Make the Apple Butter Topping by placing the apples, cider, sugar, cinnamon sticks, cloves and allspice in a medium saucepan over low heat.
+Make the Apple Butter topping by placing the apples, cider, sugar, cinnamon sticks, cloves and allspice in a medium saucepan over low heat.
 Cook for about 1 1/2 hours, stirring and mashing the apples occasionally.
 When ready, the apple butter should be golden brown and very thick.
 Remove from the heat and set aside to cool until ready to serve the blintzes.
+Makes 2 cups.

 Veal, Spinach And Cheese Stuffed Cannelloni